Start Printed Page 70431

 IV.
 Statutory and Regulatory Authority

-The OFPA authorizes the Secretary to make amendments to the National List based on recommendations developed by the NOSB.
+The OFPA authorizes the Secretary to make amendments to the National List based on recommendations developed by the NOSB (7 U.S.C.
+6517(d)).
 Sections 6518(k) and 6518(n) of the OFPA authorize the NOSB to develop recommendations for submission to the Secretary to amend the National List and establish a process by which persons may petition the NOSB for the purpose of having substances evaluated for inclusion on or deletion from the National List.
-Section 205.607 of the USDA organic regulations permits any person to petition to add or remove a substance from the National List.
-The current petition procedures for amending the National List published in the Federal Register (81 FR 12680, March 10, 2016) can also be accessed through the NOP Program Handbook on the NOP website at https://www.ams.usda.gov/rules-regulations/organic/handbook.
+Section 205.607 of the USDA organic regulations permits any person to petition to add or remove a substance from the National List and directs petitioners to obtain the petition procedures from USDA.
+The current petition procedures published in the Federal Register (81 FR 12680, March 10, 2016) for amending the National List can be accessed through the NOP Program Handbook on the NOP website at https://www.ams.usda.gov/rules-regulations/organic/handbook.

 A. Executive Orders 12866 and 13771, and Regulatory Flexibility Act

-This final rule falls within a category of regulatory actions that the Office of Management and Budget (OMB) has designated as not a significant regulatory action under Executive Order 12866.
-Consequently, this action does not trigger the requirements contained in Executive Order 13771.
-See OMB's Memorandum titled “Interim Guidance Implementing Section 2 of the Executive Order of January 30, 2017 titled `Reducing Regulation and Controlling Regulatory Costs' ” (February 2, 2017).
+This action falls within a category of regulatory actions that the Office of Management and Budget (OMB) has exempted from Executive Order 12866.
+Additionally, because this rule does not meet the definition of a significant regulatory action, it does not trigger the requirements contained in Executive Order 13771.
+See OMB's Memorandum titled “Interim Guidance Implementing Section 2 of the Executive Order of January 30, 2017, titled `Reducing Regulation and Controlling Regulatory Costs' ” (February 2, 2017).

 The Regulatory Flexibility Act (RFA) (5 U.S.C.
 601-612) requires agencies to consider the economic impact of each rule on small entities and evaluate alternatives that would accomplish the objectives of the rule without unduly burdening small entities or erecting barriers that would restrict their ability to compete in the market.
 The purpose of the RFA is to fit regulatory actions to the scale of businesses subject to the action.
 Section 605 of the RFA allows an agency to certify a rule, in lieu of preparing an analysis, if the rulemaking is not expected to have a significant economic impact on a substantial number of small entities.

-AMS has considered the economic impact of this final rulemaking on small agricultural entities.
-Data collected by the USDA National Agricultural Statistics Service (NASS) and the NOP indicate most of the certified organic production operations in the U.S. would be considered small entities.
-According to the 2017 Census of Agriculture, 18,166 organic farms in the U.S. reported sales of organic products and total farm gate sales in excess of $7.2 billion.
+AMS has considered the economic impact of this proposed rulemaking on small agricultural entities.
+Data collected by the USDA National Agricultural Statistics Service and the NOP indicate most of the certified organic production operations in the United States would be considered small entities.
+According to the 2017 Census of Agriculture, 18,166 organic farms in the United States reported sales of organic products and total farmgate sales in excess of $7.2 billion.

-According to the NOP's Organic Integrity Database, there are 18,137 certified handlers in the U.S.
+According to the NOP's Organic Integrity Database, there are 19,764 organic handlers that are certified under the USDA organic regulations (10,492 of these handlers are based in the U.S.).

 The Organic Trade Association's 2018 Organic Industry Survey has information about employment trends among organic manufacturers.
 The reported data are stratified into three groups by the number of employees per company: Less than 5; 5 to 49; and 50 plus.
 These data are representative of the organic manufacturing sector and the lower bound (50) of the range for the larger manufacturers is significantly smaller than the SBA's small business thresholds (500 to 1,250).
 Therefore, AMS expects that most organic handlers would qualify as small businesses.

 The economic impact on entities affected by this rule would not be significant.
-The effect of this rule would allow the use of additional and widely available substances in organic crop or livestock production and organic handling.
-This action would increase regulatory flexibility and would give small entities more tools to use in day-to-day operations.
-AMS concludes that the economic impact of this addition, if any, would be minimal and beneficial to small agricultural service firms.
+The effect of this rule, if implemented as final, would be to allow the use of one substance in organic handling.
+Adding this substance to the National List would increase regulatory flexibility and would give small entities more tools to use in day-to-day operations.
 Accordingly, USDA certifies that this rule would not have a significant economic impact on a substantial number of small entities.